 Bergen Population 2018

-Bergen is a city that is located in Norway.
-It is the second-largest city in the country by population.
-Its total population as recorded in 2016 was 278,121 spread across the city’s total area of close to 180 square miles on the Bergenshalvoyen peninsula.
+The population is spread across the city’s total area of close to 180 square miles (roughly 465 square kilometers) on the Bergenshalvoyen peninsula.
 The larger metro area has a population of approximately 420,000 people and claims 2,755 square kilometers in total.
 The city was once the capital of Norway and was also the largest city by population until it was surpassed by the current capital, Oslo, in the 1800s.
 Population density in the city is at 602.6 people per square kilometer, and in the metro area as a whole, the density drops to 152.4 people per square kilometer.